hngu/aws-bootcamp-cruddur-2023/journal/week2.md

 gp env HONEYCOMB_API_KEY=""
 ```

-We'll add the following files to our `requirements.txt`
+We'll add the following libraries to our `requirements.txt`

 ```
 opentelemetry-api